Alexander-v-M/Intersection_calculator/README.md

 # Intersection_calculator
- A grapthical interface to calculate intersections of two lines.
+ A graphical interface to calculate intersections of two lines.